FALL SERIES HAS BEEN POSTPONED TO SPRING 2022. DATES WILL BE ANNOUNCED SOON.

 This program is comprehensive, sequenced and succinct.
 Clinical theories and techniques are followed by musculoskeletal disorders, metabolic disorders ranging from digestive to women’s health concerns.
 Learning methods include lecture, slide presentation, live-classroom demonstration, video demonstration and in-classroom supervised hands-on instruction & technique practice.
 Doctors who complete this program are well prepared to provide acupuncture and related techniques to safely and effectively address most musculoskeletal and neurological complaints, as well as many internal disorders commonly seen in chiropractic practice.

-- 100 hours of Live Classroom Instruction with Integrated Clinical Training, Demonstration & Practice Sessions: Clinical training comprises 50 of the 100 hours of in-classroom coursework, wherein participants practice clean needle handling, needle technique, point location, and the hands-on implementation of diagnostic frameworks such as tongue and pulse diagnosis.
+- 100 hours of Live Instruction with Integrated Clinical Training, Demonstration & Practice Sessions: Clinical training comprises 50 of the 100 hours of coursework, wherein participants practice clean needle handling, needle technique, point location, and the hands-on implementation of diagnostic frameworks such as tongue and pulse diagnosis.

 - Traditional Acupuncture Techniques and Diagnosis: Participants learn how to apply the theories and skills needed to diagnose patients and formulate treatments according to traditional acupuncture diagnostic frameworks commonly known as Traditional Chinese Medicine (TCM).

 - Contemporary Acupuncture Theory: In addition to traditional theories, this program includes contemporary neurological and physiological perspectives on how acupuncture works, and the best practices for integration into a chiropractic practice.

 - Contemporary Acupuncture & Dry-Needle Treatment Techniques: In addition to traditional needling techniques, contemporary treatment styles employing release of trigger points and myofascial stress patterns are covered in some depth.